 How are dolphins trained to perform such an awesome show for us?
-Dolphin trainers are the responsible ones for the dolphins well being.
+Dolphin trainers are the responsible ones for the dolphin’s well being.
 They care about their health and specific diet.
-For the dolphin to be trained first there should be a relationship of trust between the animal and the trainer.
-Then they learn to repeat certain actions by giving them a reward, usually food.
+For dolphins to be trained, first there should be a relationship of trust between the animal and the trainer.
+Then they learn to repeat certain actions by being rewarded, usually with food.
 Food is, by definition, a primary reinforcer for a marine mammal.
-When the animal is hungry and reinforced to do something and then rewarded with food it’s most likely that will repeat that action for the same reward again and again.
+When the animal is hungry and reinforced to do something and rewarded with food, it’s most likely that will repeat that action for the same reward again and again.
 Dolphins are also trained with toys and playful activities when they are already full.
 They may continue to offer behaviors long after they have eaten all of their food, simply for the positive interaction with their trainers.

 They have an excellent sight in and out of the water.
 Their eyes can move independently in different directions, which means they can look two separate persons in the eyes at the same time.
 Although they do the thing with their eyes, they can’t smell.
 They live up to 50 years.